danascheider/skyrim_inventory_management/docs/api/resources/shopping-lists.md

 Creates a new shopping list for the specified game if it exists and belongs to the authenticated user.
 If the game does not already have an aggregate list, an aggregate list will also be created automatically.
 The response is an array that includes all shopping lists belonging to the specified game.
 Each shopping list also includes an array with any shopping list items on that list.
 The JSON schema for the shopping list items is described in the [docs for shopping list items](/docs/api/resources/shopping-list-items.md).
 The shopping lists are returned with the aggregate list first and subsequent lists in order of most recently updated.
 (Adding, removing, or updating a list item on a list counts as updating the list.)

 The request does not have to include a body.
-If it does, the body should include a `"shopping_list"` object with an optional `"title"` key, the only attribute that can be set on a shopping list via request data.
+If it does, the body should include a `"shopping_list"` object with an optional `"title"` key, the only attribute that can be set on a shopping list via this or any endpoint.
 If you don't include a title, your list will be titled "My List N", where _N_ is an integer equal to the highest numbered default list title you have.
 For example, if you have lists titled "My List 1", "My List 3", and "My List 4" and you don't specify a title for your new list, your new list will be titled "My List 5".

 There are a few validations and automatic changes made to titles: